OluwanifemiAjayi/Revenue_Forecast/README.md

 ![Pivot Tables](https://github.com/OluwanifemiAjayi/Revenue_Forecasting/blob/main/Pivot%20tables.png)

 ## 4. Modeling
-I proceeded to the main purpose of this project, that is to create the model needed to forecast Revenue, but before doing so I calculated the 3-months Moving Averages for the actual Revenue.
+I proceeded to the main purpose of this project, that is to create the model needed for Revenue forecasting, but before doing so, I calculated the 3-months Moving Averages for the actual Revenue.
 Using the FORECAST.ETS() function, specifying the seasonality as 12 months, I was able to forecast the revenue for the 12 months of 2024 based on the historical data.
 Then I calculated the Moving Averages for the 2024 forecasted Revenue.

 ![Forecast Results](https://github.com/OluwanifemiAjayi/Revenue_Forecasting/blob/main/forecast.png)